 The Consent Culture Committee is determined to raise awareness about and prevent sexual violence on campus.
 If you’re passionate about creating consent culture and ending sexual violence, join the consent culture committee!
 Email the VP Operations (firstname.lastname@example.org) for more info.

 Political Action Committee (PAC)

 PAC meets on a regular basis determined by the committee.
-If you would like to get involved in PAC, email the VP External (email@example.com).
+If you would like to get involved in PAC follow the link to our sign up form, or email the VP External (email@example.com).